timbeaudet/knowledge_base/software/blender.md

 ### Unformatted mess:
-	alm-m to merge vertices.
+	Mirror as a one off, immediately using menus: `Object > Mirror` which is not a modifier. alm-m to merge vertices.
 	'c' to use circle select, to left-click/paint selection (shift to unselect paint area) ctrl-mouse (RMB) to lasso select